hrgarber/3_panel_gui/README.md

 - `script.js`: JavaScript code for frontend interactivity and communication with the Streamlit backend.
 - `requirements.txt`: List of Python dependencies for the project.
 - `.env`: Configuration file for storing the OpenAI API key (not included in the repository).
+- `test_app.py`: Unit tests for the application, focusing on LLM functionality.

 ## Future Improvements